freedosproject/toycpu/README.md

 A more efficient way to write this program is to use logical operators to operate on the initial `00001111` value.
-This loads `00001111` into the accumulator, then performs a logical NOT, resulting in `11110000`.
-Then it uses OR with the original `00001111` value to get `11111111` before performing another NOT to give the final `00000000` result:
+This loads `00001111` into the accumulator, then performs a logical `NOT`, resulting in `11110000`.
+Then it uses `OR` with the original `00001111` value to get `11111111` before performing another `NOT` to give the final `00000000` result:

     0. LOAD
     1. "A"
     2. NOT
     3. OR
     4. "A"
-    5. STOP
+    5. NOP
-    6. NOP
+    6. STOP
     7. "A" = 00001111

-If you want to edit a program that's already entered into memory, you may need to use NOP statements to skip over now-unused instructions.
-In this example, I modified the previous "Flash the lights" program, which had "A" at instruction 7.
-Since the updated program ends at instruction 5, I added a `NOP` statement at instruction 6.
-Note that "B" and "C" are not used in the new version, and are effectively ignored.
+If you want to edit a program that's already entered into memory, you may need to use `NOP` statements to skip over now-unused instructions.
+In this example, I modified the previous "Flash the lights" program, which had `STOP` at instruction 6.
+Since the updated program ends at instruction 4, I added a `NOP` statement at instruction 5 so the program would flow to the `STOP` at instruction 6.

 ### Move a light ###